Hazardous and Special Products Producers

 Reporting

 Producers are not required to submit supply data to RPRA.
-However, starting in 2022, and every year thereafter, producers must confirm if their revenue is above or below $2 million and provide a brand supply list that makes up their supply data.
-A brand supply list is a list of brands of obligated products that a producer supplies to consumers in Ontario.
-Each program has different requirements regarding how a producer must submit a brand supply list.
-For more information, contact RPRA’s Compliance Team at 1-833-600-0530 or by emailing registry@rpra.ca.
+However, starting in 2022, producers must report annually if their revenue in Ontario is above or below $2 million and provide a brand supply list that makes up their supply data.

 Producers are required to keep records in a paper or electronic format that can be examined or accessed in Ontario for a period of five years from the date of the record being created.